WorkingEdge/MS3_GMResource/README.md

 * Users experience a clear, welcoming, and informative space
 * Users that are active on the site feel valued (eg custom message on reaching a certain number of posts)
 * When a user adds a post about a particular species, the system autiomatically searches the contents of all listed products to check if it is conatined in any of them.
 If it is, the name of the product is automatically added to the post content allowing a user to easily navigate from a post to a related product page.
-* Site navigation is dynamically generated depending on user status (not sigened in, signed in, signed in and admin) so that no unauthorized editing of product or price information is posible.
+* Site navigation is dynamically generated depending on user status (not signed in, signed in, signed in and admin) so that no unauthorized editing of product or price information is posible.
 * Contact form has validation so the database is not muddied with invalid or useless data
 * Sign in has validation so that a user cannot take a username already used
 * A footer provides additional contact info and links to social media